Careers360 Logo

 10. I have been exercising daily for the past year.

-4. What is the present perfect continuous tense and examples?
+Q: What is a present perfect continuous tense example?